Please configure

 Understand WiFi speeds

 Concrete or metal barriers like walls, floors, TVs or fish tanks can get in the way of your WiFi signal.
-Other devices in your household can also interfere with your WiFi.
-For example, cordless phones, refrigerators and baby monitors.
+Other devices in your household such as cordless phones or refrigerators can also interfere with your WiFi.

-If you have fibre broadband and connect using an ethernet cable, the cable can affect your speed.
-Check the category printed on the cable.
-For the best performance your cable needs to be Cat 5e or above.
+If you have Fibre broadband and connect using an ethernet cable, the cable can affect your speed.
+Check that the category printed on the cable is Cat 5e or above for best performance.

 If you have ADSL or VDSL broadband, you'll need filters.
 These go on your jackpoints to stop your phone line interfering with your broadband.